-The IRS mileage rate was designed to be a tax deduction tool for individual taxpayers, but it has become the go-to for business vehicle reimbursements.
+The IRS mileage rate was designed to be a tax deduction tool for individual taxpayers, but it has become the standard rate for business vehicle reimbursements.
 The results are costlier than you think.

 The IRS mileage rate is not the best way to deliver auto reimbursements.
 Why?
-For two glaring reasons:
+For three glaring reasons:

 The IRS mileage rate cannot deliver accurate vehicle reimbursements.